isabelmsft/k8s-ha-master-starlab/README.k8s.testbed.design.md

 ## How to Setup High Availability Kubernetes Master

 1. Prepare Testbed Server and build and run `docker-sonic-mgmt` container as described [here](https://github.com/Azure/sonic-mgmt/blob/master/ansible/doc/README.testbed.Setup.md)
-2. Allocate 4 available IPs reachable from SONiC DUT
+2. Allocate 4 available IPs reachable from SONiC DUT.
-3. Update [`ansible/k8s-ubuntu`](../k8s-ubuntu) to include your 4 newly allocated IP addresses for the HA Kubernetes master as follows:
+3. Update [`ansible/k8s-ubuntu`](../k8s-ubuntu) to include your 4 newly allocated IP addresses for the HA Kubernetes master.

 We will walk through an example of setting up HA Kubernetes master set 1 on server 19 (STR-ACS-SERV-19).
-The following snippet is the relevant portion from [`ansible/k8s-ubuntu`](../k8s-ubuntu)
+The following snippet is the relevant portion from [`ansible/k8s-ubuntu`](../k8s-ubuntu).

   ```
   k8s_vms1_19: